Draws the attributed string in the specified bounding rectangle using the provided options.

 A context object with information about how to adjust the font tracking and scaling information.
 On return, the specified object contains information about the actual values used to render the string.
 This parameter may be

-NSString is specified in
+uses is specified in

 options, it wraps the string text as needed to make it fit.
 If the string is too big to fit completely inside the rectangle, the method scales the font or adjusts the letter spacing to make the string fit within the given bounds.

-NSString is not specified in
+uses is not specified in

 options, the origin of the rectangle is the baseline of the only line.
 The text will be displayed above the rectangle and not inside of it.
 For example, if you specify a rectangle starting at 0,0 and draw the string ‘juxtaposed’, only the descenders of the ‘j’ and ‘p’ will be seen.
 The rest of the text will be on the top edge of the rectangle.